-With the myriad challenges 2020 has brought, day-to-day life charges on.
-With more people working from home, many of us are drowning in a sea of emails from friends, family members, and coworkers.
+With day-to-day life charging on, many of us find ourselves drowning in a sea of emails from friends, family members, and coworkers.

 When you start off your message, it may be useful to first consider your reader or recipients more deeply.
 How do you think they are presently feeling?
 If you were in their position, what kind of help or advice would be useful?